Insights | Right Management

 5. Ensure coaches are solely dedicated to coaching or make coaching their top priority.

-6. Avoid designating internal coaches from the ranks of HR.
+6. Avoid designating internal coaches from the ranks of HR where this is just a side part of their job.
+Instead, consider having dedicated coaches within HR.

 7. Maintain distance by not assigning a coach from the same department or team as a coachee.